loveuloveme/loveuloveme/README.md

 Software Developer with cross-industry expertise.
 Experienced in front-end development, back-end technologies, and applied programming.
 Committed to delivering high-quality results on time.
 Seeking new opportunities to contribute and excel in a dynamic team environment.

-### <div align="center">I'm a student of ITMO University, Saint Petersburg, Russian.</div>
+### <div>I'm a student of ITMO University, Saint Petersburg, Russian</div>

-#### Successfully completed a Bachelor's degree at ITMO University with a degree in Software Developer
+Successfully completed a Bachelor's degree at ITMO University with a degree in Software Developer.<br/>

-#### Currently persuing Master's degree in ITMO University on Web technologies program
+Currently persuing Master's degree in ITMO University on Web technologies program.

 <div align="center">
   <img src="./assets/invc.webp" style="width:100%"/>